stuyspec/stuyspec-api/README.md

 You might have a server already running that has not shut down correctly.
 Run `brew services stop postgresql` On top of that error, there may be an explanation or status:
 1. `Created database 'stuy-spec-api_development'`
 The database has been created.
-Run 'docker-compose run web rake db:migrate db:seed', then visit [[http://localhost:3000/users]] to see if the API is working correctly.
+Run `docker-compose run web rake db:migrate db:seed`, and those commands should work.